What time is Ant and Dec’s Saturday Night Takeaway on?

 When is it on?

-Ant and Dec’s Saturday Night Takeaway will air on Saturdays at 7pm, and will be filled with 90 minutes of fun-loving, family entertainment.
+Ant and Dec’s Saturday Night Takeaway will air at 7pm on Saturday 28th.

+This week’s show will last for an hour instead of 90-minutes and will be filled with fun-loving, family entertainment.

+Due to the coronavirus, ITV have had to make some changes to filming.

+So this week’s show will be slightly different to other weeks as the episode will be pre-recorded with links from Ant and Dec, who will be at home watching along with viewers.

-This weekend (March 21st) will be slightly different to other weeks, as the duo will film without a studio audience for the first time in the show’s history, due to coronavirus.
+It comes after the Geordie duo filmed without a studio audience for the first time in the show’s history, due to the pandemic outbreak.

 The show made the decision to prioritise the “well-being of everyone involved” despite it depending heavily on the atmosphere from the audience.